Learn more Ilocano vocabulary words and phrases you can use if you're working in the healthcare field.

 Listed here are 5 movies of the popular tv series of my early teen, Lupin III.
 From the first Lupin III movie, The Mystery Of Mamo, here's more movies of Lupin III for the fanatics.

 Alright, honestly I wasn't even planning on writing a hub tonight as I was focus on commenting back to fellow hubbers and trying to log in to websites I haven't been to for a year or so.
 And that just gave me some headache as I don't remember the...

-Mermaids or sirena is a favorite and always a fascinating topic of talks.
-Do they really exist?
+Mermaids or sirena is a favorite and always a fascinating topic specially amongst kids in the Philippines.
+Do mermaids really exist?
 These beautiful, yet elusive sea creatures has a Philippine legend.